Frequently Asked Questions

 If you are a guest on campus and do not have a BlueNet account, you may use our Public wireless network.
 Click here for instructions to access the ccsu-public wireless network.

 Gaming and Streaming Devices:

 Students living in the residence halls may register up to 12 gaming and streaming devices for use on the ccsu-public wireless network.
 To register devices:

 - Log in to https://mydevices.ccsu.edu with your BlueNet username and password.
 Click on Continue.

 - Click on the Add button and complete the device information, then click on Submit.
 Repeat this for each device you wish to register.

 Review the Gaming and Streaming Device Registration instructions for details.

 What are the operating system requirements?

-Mac OS X 10.
-6 or newer with an Airport card (or other compatible wireless card)
+Mac OS X 10.10 or newer with a wireless card

 Some gaming devices and streaming devices may not work with our wireless network, such as Chromecast.